bevyengine/rfcs/rfcs/min-relations.md

 Under the hood, the existing implementation models

 TODO: add examples of the differences

+## Why do we need the builder pattern for filtering relations?

+TODO: Boxy explains perf implications

 ### Why don't we just store Entities in components?